 In August 2009, the Association and Comcast of Southeast Pennsylvania, LLC entered into a ten year contract to provide cable television and other premium services.
-The contract expires in July, 2019.
+The contract expired in 2019, and was renewed through March 2023.

 5. FEDERAL INCOME TAX: